ndxbinh1922001/leetcode/Longest Palindromic Substring/writeup.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-This is my first solution.
-I thought that I will cut gradually the string and compare the cutted string with its reverse version.
+My first idea was to gradually cut substrings from the input string and compare each substring with its reversed version.
 # Code
 ```typescript []
 function reverseString(s: string): string {